BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Sell near resistance (high price level).

-• Always confirm these levels by observing repeated price touches; more touches mean stronger support or resistance.
-This strategy gives you potentially suitable entry and exit points, helping you reduce your risks.
+• Always confirm these levels by observing repeated price touches; more touches may indicate stronger support or resistance.
+This strategy may provide suitable entry and exit points, helping you potentially reduce risk.

 2. Breakout strategy

-• A breakout happens when a stock price moves outside the defined support or resistance level, with enough strength, signaling a potential start of a new trend.
+• A breakout happens when a stock price moves outside the defined support or resistance level, with enough strength, potentially signaling the start of a new trend.

 • Wait for prices to move beyond (breakout) the resistance or support.